China grabs unused funds to spend on new projects as growth slows

 "The plan has long been expected," said Cinda's Gu.
 "So interest toward the theme could be short-lived."

-On Monday, Zhang Xiwu, deputy head of SASAC, told a news briefing that China would centralize state-owned capital in key industries, while restricting state investment in industries not in line with national policies.
+On Monday, Zhang Xiwu, deputy head of SASAC, told a news briefing that China would centralise state-owned capital in key industries, while restricting state investment in industries not in line with national policies.

 "We will make more efforts in reforming 'zombie enterprises', long-time loss-making enterprises and in disposing of those low-efficient and non-performing assets," Zhang said.